marcelobarbieri/docker/README.md

 ![](./Assets/docker-logo.png)

-## mssql
+<details><summary>mssql</summary>

-You can attach a volume on the Microsoft SQL Server too, as described on the (Microsoft Documentation)[https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-docker-container-deployment?view=sql-server-ver15&pivots=cs1-bash#persist]:
+You can attach a volume on the Microsoft SQL Server too, as described on the [Microsoft Documentation](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-docker-container-deployment?view=sql-server-ver15&pivots=cs1-bash#persist):

 Using the above command to mount four folders of the container to a host directory and use a data volume container: